TrevorSmale/Notes/PROJECTS/stringer.md

 * ZSH specially configured for writing and GIT (When online).
 * SHELL & RSYNC for automated folder backups to removeable disks.

+This is a tmux test on my remote dev box

 ---

 ## Project Notes: